 There are 10 questions that ask you to convert a number from base 10 (decimal) into binary.

 Task SS Skill with Subnets

 This exam contains 40 questions and normally takes about 20 minutes to complete.
-You can take it several times.
+You may be able to take it several times.
 We will keep your highest score.
-It is offered on the following dates.